SESYNC-ci/syllabi/docs/_posts/2021-07-20-summer-institute.md

 *When are team coaching sessions?*

 Coaching session times will vary by team because each coach will be working with 2-3 teams during the institute.
-Teams and coaches should arrange times for video calls that are amenable to each other's schedules, needs, and timezones by communicating in your team's Slack channel.
+Teams and coaches will arrange times for video calls that are amenable to each other's schedules, needs, and timezones by communicating in your team's Slack channel.
 Coaching sessions are approximately 1 hour long, and should be held generally between 8am to 6pm EDT.

 *How will I collaborate with my team on our mini-project?*

 How your team decides to work is up to you and your team.
-You will be able to chat and hold group video calls with screen-sharing through Slack at any time.
+You will be able to chat (synchronously and asynchronously) and hold group video calls with screen-sharing through Slack at any time.
 We encourage you to spend roughly 3 hours each day on your project, however this may vary throughout the week.
-Coaches can help you strategize how to collaborate and make best use of your time.
+Coaches can help you strategize how to collaborate and make the best use of your time.

 *What should I expect if I am attending Day 0?*